Thilo Sarrazin: Genetics

 In 2010, an uproar was caused at an interview with Welt am Sonntag in which he claimed that "all Jews share a certain gene like all Basques share a certain gene that distinguishes these from other people."
 He subsequently offered his regrets for the irritation caused, and explained his source, for instance, in the Frankfurter Allgemeine Zeitung, referring to international media reports, on a 2010 study by Gil Atzmon et al. that appeared in the American Journal of Human Genetics.
+Sarrazin secured an apology from the Frankfurter Allgemeine after Frank Schirrmacher accused him of eugenic viewpoints, which he disputed.

 In 2018, Sarrazin's statements were criticized by the chairman of the Interior Committee of the German Bundestag, Sebastian Edathy (SPD), the United Services trade union and the political scientist Gerd Wiegel.
 The Central Council of Jews in Germany strongly criticized Sarrazin, condemning him as racist.
 Sigmar Gabriel, the General Secretary of the SPD, condemned Sarrazin for his eugenic approach.

+In his 2026 Zeit interview, Sarrazin reiterated his adherence to hereditarian positions, claiming that immigration was causing a "catastrophe" in the German education system.

 Reception

 A Berliner Morgenpost poll suggested that almost half of the German population agree with Sarrazin's political views and 18 percent would vote for his party if he started one.
 In a survey conducted for the Süddeutsche Zeitung newspaper among 10,000 Sarrazin readers, an overwhelming majority was shown to be male, middle-class, middle-aged to elderly, conservatives.

 The German-Turkish sociologist and best-selling author Necla Kelek, who has defended Sarrazin, introduced him at a Berlin press conference in August 2010 attended by roughly 300 journalists.
 While Turkish and Islamic organizations have accused Sarrazin of racism and damaging Germany's reputation abroad, Kelek said Sarrazin addressed "bitter truths" in his book and the chattering classes judged it without reading it.